dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-03-15

-- Assmebled dresser and cube
+- Assembled dresser and cube

 - [HEXAGONMI](#hexagonmi)
   - Discussed and reviewed with Adrian about tipping vector extraction code refactoring